DanielRSnell/personal-site/src/pages/home/index.md

   of startups ranging from SaaS, Mobile, to eCommerce.
 I helped these teams gain traction, as well as implement a fundamental knowledge of user behavior and experience.
 During my time, I acquired a passion for working with code and sought to move back towards my roots as a developer.
-So that I could bring my growth knowledge and user experience expertise into the development environment to create customer first driven applications and APIs in-order to achieve product-market fit faster for clients.
 download: 'https://www.linkedin.com/in/thegrowthguy/'
 github: 'https://github.com/DanielRSnell'
 twitter: 'https://twitter.com/SavvyHustlers'